 Furthermore, if the deployment cap is filled within the period, then the rates will degress by an additional 10%, which is called contingent degression.
 For further information about specific Feed in Tariff rates, it would be best to consult your FIT-licensee.

 A deployment cap determines the total capacity that can qualify and receive payments under the Feed in Tariff scheme.
 These caps are measured by their total capacity, rather than the number of installations.

 To see if you can fall under the last deployment cap, you can check Ofgem’s weekly deployment update.
 This update reveals the status of the caps of all technologies within a given period.

 In order to benefit from the FIT payments, you have to follow the application process and fulfil all criteria.

-For small-scale solar PV installations (MCS-FIT) you have a few things to do in order to qualify.
+For small-scale solar panel installations (MCS-FIT) you have a few things to do in order to qualify.

 Once you have signed the FIT terms and have provided the meter reading to your FIT-licensee, then you can start collecting payments.
 This is referred to as your eligibility date.
 Once you have submitted the meter reading, you should receive a payment within 90 days.